ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ## [From _Juniata sentinel and Republican._](https://chroniclingamerica.loc.gov/lccn/sn86053634/1885-03-11/ed-1/seq-4)

 #### 1885-03-11 &middot; Mifflintown, Juniata County, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

+DOMESTIC.
+Use of Silt. la mapy cases ot dis­
+&quot;ruered stomach, a teaspoonful of salt
 is a certain care.
 In the violent inter­
 ual aching, termed cholic, add a tea­
 spoonful of salt to a pint of cold water,